 - Retrieval of SM contexts of PDU sessions (i.e. UE EPS PDN connection or complete SM context), e.g. to move PDU sessions towards the EPC using the N26 interface or to transfer SM contexts between I-SMFs or V-SMFs over the N38 interface;

-- Creation, modification and deletion of PDU sessions between the V-SMF and H-SMF in HR roaming scenarios, or between the I-SMF and SMF for PDU sessions involving an I-SMF;
+- Creation, modification and deletion of PDU sessions between the V-SMF and H-SMF in HR roaming scenarios/Indirect Network Sharing case, or between the I-SMF and SMF for PDU sessions involving an I-SMF;

 - Sending of mobile originated data (received over NAS) for a PDU session to the SMF, V-SMF in HR roaming scenarios, or I-SMF for PDU sessions involving an I-SMF;